 15 June, 2021 -

 Nintendo has confirmed that The Legend of Zelda Breath of the Wild 2 will Launch in 2022.
 This was revealed during Nintendo's E3 2021 press conference, where they also gave fans a new look at the game with a lengthy new trailer.

 10 June, 2021 -

 GameStop may have been clued in early on plans for Nintendo's Legend of Zelda 35th anniversary plans, having allegedly been given a first look at the planned anniversary posters.
 Read more here.

-Hori has announced a new Zelda themed Joy-Con charging stand.
-Despite launching inline with Skyward Sword HD, they've opened up new E3 rumours due to the use of a Breath of the Wild background image.
+Video game peripherals & accessories company Hori have raised fan speculation over the next BOTW game following the reveal of a new accessory.
+Hori recently announced a new Zelda-themed Joy-Con charging stand.
+Despite launching inline with Skyward Sword HD, they've opened up the debate over a potential reveal or launch due to the use of a Breath of the Wild background image.
 Read more here.

 Industry insider Jeff Grubb has claimed that he's "51% sure" that Breath of the Wild 2 will be at Nintendo's E3 2021 Direct.
 You can read more here.

 New documents from the Epic v.
 Apple trial showed that Microsoft believed Breath of the Wild 2's release date would be holiday 2020, alongside Bayonetta 3, Shin Megami Tensei V, and Metroid Prime 4.
 Find out more here.